learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Exploring JSON Schemas

 Recall that JSON files have a nested structure.
 The most granular level of raw data will be individual numbers (float/int) and strings.
-These in turn will be stored in the equivalent of python lists and dictionaries.
-Because these can be combined, you'll start exploring by checking the type of our root object, and start mapping out the hierarchy of the json file.
+These, in turn, will be stored in the equivalent of python lists and dictionaries.
+Because these can be combined, you'll start exploring by checking the type of our root object and start mapping out the hierarchy of the JSON file.

 ```python